Your questions answered – digital advertising on council websites

 They are designed to give individuals control of their online data and make sure companies who intend to collect and use it have permission from every individual before they do so.

-The GDPR states that consent is required before using personal data.
+The DPA states that consent is required before using personal data.
 The definition of personal data is broad and includes IP addresses issued on a per-session basis by a user’s Internet Service Provider.
 Website advertising uses this IP address to determine roughly where the user is located so as not to deliver ads that are not relevant for their geographic location.

-The E-privacy Directive goes further than the GDPR, requiring consent before any non-essential cookie is downloaded on the user’s browser.
+The UK E-privacy Directive equivalent goes further than the GDPR, requiring consent before any non-essential cookie is downloaded on the user’s browser.
 Cookies are used widely by internet technologies for analytics, performance, functionality and, of course, advertising.

 Advertising cookies perform a range of functions, such as capping the number of ads that are delivered to a user, measuring whether the user has interacted with an ad and tracking which websites the user visited while the ad was showing.